jpstroop/fitbit-client-python/docs/NAMING.md

 ## Naming Principles

-The method names in this library are designed to align with the official Fitbit Web API Documentation.
-When there are inconsistencies in the official documentation, we prioritize the URL slug.
+The API method names are designed to align with the official Fitbit Web API Documentation.
+When there are inconsistencies in the official documentation, we prefer the URL slug for the page.
 For example, if the documentation page title says "Get **Time Series** by Date" but the URL is ".../get-azm-timeseries-by-date/", our method will be named `get_azm_timeseries_by_date()`. (not `get_azm_time_series_by_date()`).